ricsi98/HavanaBeachDeepLearning/README.md

 As we are making a GAN we don't need training and validation set for the images.
 Also we don't need preprocessing, because than the images would need to be transformed in the results as well.

-To run the .ipynb file it should be in the same folder as the "pokemon" folder, which contains th images.
+To run the .ipynb file it should be in the same folder as the "pokemon" folder, which contains the images.